 The basic truth is that nobody knows.
 David Streitfield broke the story for the New York Times, but he has very few details about the terms.
 It appears that Hachette will continue to retain final authority over the price of e-books sold by Amazon, but also that some concessions have been made that are likely to reduce prices.
 How revenue is split between Amazon and Hachette is completely unknown.

 2) What tactics was Amazon using against Hachette?

-Throughout the month of May they've been in an escalating battle with Amazon, which is apparently trying to punish them for failing to make concessions in future contracts.
+Starting in May 2014 and continuing into November, Amazon began punishing Hachette for failing to agree to concessions in future contracts.
 On May 8, Hachette began publicly complaining that its physical books were subject to inexplicable shipping delays on Amazon.
-This week, Amazon took a further step and it is now impossible to pre-order Hachette books such as J.K.
-Rowling's forthcoming novel (published under a pen name), removed the paperback edition of Brad Stone's book about Amazon from sale, eliminating discounts from Hachette books, and even suggesting cheaper alternatives to some Hachette titles:
+Later, Amazon took a further step and it became impossible to pre-order Hachette books such as J.K.
+Rowling's forthcoming novel (published under a pen name).
+Amazon also removed the paperback edition of Brad Stone's book about Amazon from sale, eliminating discounts from Hachette books, and even suggesting cheaper alternatives to some Hachette titles:

-Hachette, naturally, is displeased.
-And thus far it seems to have its writers on its side.
+Hachette, naturally, was displeased.
+And it had many prominent authors on its side.